Fazal-haroon/fazal-haroon.github.io/README.md

 ## Portfolio

+Seeking a challenging position with a strong emphasis on Web technologies and high growth opportunities.
 I want to learn more about my profession and am willing to try new technology.
-I also want to expand my experience and develop my skills. so I'm willing to put in the effort.
+I am willing to put in the effort.

 ---